vietnd69/dst-api-webdocs/docs/api-vanilla/core/constants.md

     ANTLION_DEAGGRO_DIST = 30  -- Distance at which Antlion deaggros (Added in API 624447)
 }
 ```

+For a complete documentation of the TUNING system, see [TUNING System](tuning.md).

 ## Customizing Constants in Mods